zatech/meta/slackbot-guysgals-reasoning.md

 # What we're not trying to do

 The bot is not policing your language or stopping freedom of speech.
 You are welcome to say whatever you like whenever you like.
-You'll only get banned if you're a dick to other people.
+You'll only get banned for misconduct.
 This bot is about getting people to be a little bit more aware of the language they use and how the thousands of different community members might interpret it.

 # I don't agree with this, what now?